-After returning from Chile, Dan worked some odd jobs around town, but was not fully satisfied and felt he could make a larger difference in the community by training to become a lawyer.
+After returning from Chile, Daniel worked some odd jobs around town, but was not fully satisfied and felt he could make a larger difference in the community by training to become a lawyer.
 He attended Washington University School of Law in Saint Louis, Missouri.
 Mr. Loewy was awarded as William R. and Laura Rand Orthwein Scholar at Law.
-He was also an executive member of the school’s Energy and Environmental Law Society, as well as working as a Senior Editor for the Washington University Jurisprudence Review—the only exclusively student-run legal journal in the country.
+He was also an executive member of the school’s Energy and Environmental Law Society and worked as a Senior Editor for the Washington University Jurisprudence Review—the only exclusively student-run legal journal in the country.

-Outside the office, Dan can be found riding his motorcycle, spending time with his loved ones (including his dog, Jesse), and exploring Denver in search of its very best macaroni and cheese.
+Outside the office, Daniel can be found riding his motorcycle, spending time with his loved ones (including his dog, Jesse), and exploring Denver in search of its very best macaroni and cheese.
 He also loves playing and watching the sport of soccer.